Ancient Vessels

 $3,960, shipping and insurance in the contiguous US included.
 Other places: $400 flat rate.

-We require only a small commitment deposit (not full amount, not even half) to build your model $500 The remaining balance won't be due until the model is completed, in several months.
+We require only a small commitment deposit (not full amount, not even half) to build your model $900 The remaining balance won't be due until the model is completed.
+Please click here for lead time

 "I just wanted to let you know that I received the Endurance and case today in perfect condition.
 I just finished uncrating it.
 The model is magnificent.
 I can’t thank you enough for your meticulous workmanship.
 Every detail is so appreciated.
 I look forward to enjoying this beautiful piece for a lifetime to come.
 Thank you!
 Warm regards, Craig."